Skip to article frontmatterSkip to article content

 Submitted batch job 380

 Purdom group members have priority access to these nodes.
-If you are in the group, simply submit jobs t the epurdom partition and you will automatically preempt jobs by users not in the group if it is needed for your job to run.
+If you are in the group, simply submit jobs to the epurdom partition and you will automatically preempt jobs by users not in the group if it is needed for your job to run.

 Non-group members can submit jobs as well, but jobs may be preempted (killed) without warning if group member jobs need the resources being used.
 Pre-emptible jobs are requeued when preemption happens and should restart when the needed resources become available.
 If you see that your job is not being requeued, please contact us.